Valtr Eisinger: Life and death

 Valtr Eisinger was the son of Adolf Eisinger (1878–1944) and Julie née Eisinger (1879–1944).
 He had five siblings, sisters Therese (born 1903) and Martha (1905), brothers Sigmund (1902), Bruno (born on 24 November 1907) and Viktor (1908).
 He became a teacher and married Věra née Sommerová (born on 30 March 1922).

 His last residence before deportation was in Brno.
 On 28 January 1942 he was deported with Transport U from Brno to Theresienstadt.
 His transport number was 930 of 1,001.
 In Theresienstadt, he was appointed to supervise the boys in one of the foster homes in L 417.
 He was also active in the Communist resistance group in Theresienstadt and collaborated with Friedl Dicker-Brandeis, Margita and Miroslav Kárný, Josef Stiassny, Josef Taussig and Bruno Zwicker.
 In his work with the youth he furthered the concept of self-administration, procured secret teaching and was supported by his close friend Bruno Zwicker (1907–1944), a former representative of the Brno School of Sociology.
-Tomas Brod, born 1929, later-on reported: "The Jewish administration did not have enough money to improve the situation for all prisoners, and so it took most care of the children and young people, since in them it saw hope for the future.
+Tomas Brod, born 1929, later reported: "The Jewish administration did not have enough money to improve the situation for all prisoners, and so it took most care of the children and young people, since in them it saw hope for the future.
 This is why we, in the children's houses, lived in somewhat better conditions."